maantho/maantho.github.io/index.md

 layout: default
 ---

-# Hi I'm Anton Hörig
+# Hi, I'm Anton Hörig

 I became fascinated with the creative possibilities of code early on.
 During my bachelor's degree in Media Computer Science, I learned a lot about 3D rendering, graphics programming, and their use in artistic contexts from theater stages and museums to video games.
 This is knowledge I continue to build on and apply in personal projects and experiments.